 Once on the summit of Monte Cavallo we have two options:

 The Ferrata Contin at Monte Cavallo is a medium-easy via ferrata that has no particular problems or technically demanding sections.
 The rock is generally good and generally climbable.
 The mixed rock and grass stretches are potentially slippery and need to pay a little attention.
 The return along the Alta Via CAI Pontebbia requires a steady step and a minimum of climbing experience (max grade II).

 As indicated in the report, it is possible to follow the itinerary proposed by the Ferrata Contin downhill after having climbed the challenging Ferrata to the Clampil Tower.
-If you want to follow other aided routes you can continue in the direction of the Crete of Aip where two via ferratas go up: on the Italian side the Ferrata delle Crete Rosse and on the Austrian side the Ferrata Uiberlacher.
-Moving further west we meet the Ferrata Senza Confini, the Steinbergerweg and Aided path Cuestalta.
-Moving towards the Julian Alps we meet the Ferrata Amalia, the Ferrata della Vita and the Ferrata delle Balze del Mangart.
+If you want to follow other aided routes you can continue in the direction of the Crete of Aip where two via ferratas go up: on the Italian side the Via Ferrata delle Crete Rosse and on the Austrian side the Ferrata Uiberlacher.
+Moving further west we meet the Via Ferrata Senza Confini, the Steinbergerweg and Aided path Cuestalta.
+Moving towards the Julian Alps we meet the Via Ferrata Amalia at Jof Montasio, the Via Ferrata Vita and the Ferrata delle Balze del Mangart.